-Last January, 2015 the Wall Street Journal ran a front page article on the rise of professional cuddlers who might charge $1/minute to spoon.
-Skin-to-skin contact is not involved.
+In January, 2015 the Wall Street Journal ran a front page article on the rise of professional cuddlers.
+These people might charge $1/minute to spoon.
+No skin-to-skin contact occurs.
 The cuddlers and their clients keep their clothes on.
 Their customers say that cuddling lessens anxiety and increases a sense of wellbeing.
 Cuddling is a form of mood boosting.

-There’s a biological reason for this mood boosting: the lessening of anxiety and increase in wellbeing.
+There’s a biological reason for the lessening of anxiety and increase in wellbeing.
 Cuddling releases the hormone oxytocin.
 So do kissing, having sex, giving birth, and breast-feeding.
 It plays a significant role in pair bonding, both for sexual partners and for mother-child relationships.
 It’s a powerful feel-good hormone.

-Oxytocin is sometimes confused with oxycodone, which is marketed under the name OxyContin.
-They share similar-ish chemical compositions:
+Oxytocin is sometimes confused with oxycodone.
+The latter is marketed under the name OxyContin.
+Oxytocin and Oxycodone share similar-ish chemical compositions:

 Oxytocin: C43 H66 N12 O12 S2